What is a hydrographic station ?

 Data Collection for Scientific Research

-Hydrologic stations provide data for studying the water cycle.
-Scientists study long-term data from many stations.
-They want to understand how water moves.
-They also look at how climate change and land use affect water.
-For example, comparing data from forested and deforested areas helps study the impact on river flow.
+They also examine how climate change and land use impact water.
+For example, comparing data from forested and cleared areas helps study the effects on river flow.

 Water Resource Management